tannonk/llm_inference/README.md

 ```

 where:
-- `--input_file` is a .txt file, with one input sentence per line
+- `--input_file` is a either a .txt file, with one input sentence per line or a JSONL file produced by `scripts.prepare_*.py`.
+For consistency we recommend the latter.
 - `--examples` is a JSONL file produced by `scripts.prepare_*.py`, containing validation set examples that may be selected as few-shot examples.
 - `--prompt_prefix` is a string prefix used by LangChain to construct the prompt.
-- Note, by default, an additional JSON file will be generated which persists the inference parameters used for generation.
+- NB I: by default, an additional JSON file will be generated which persists the inference parameters used for generation.
+- NB II: specify `--output_dir ''` to print your outputs to stdout (good for debugging/development purposes)

 #### For Slurm Users Only